Bangalore

 Where can I go for 2 days in Bangalore?

-Within Bangalore for 2 days?
-Day 1: Morning Lalbagh, Bull Temple, lunch at local South Indian spot, Cubbon Park and Vidhana Soudha afternoon, evening brewery crawl in Indiranagar (Toit, Arbor, Windmills).
-Day 2: Early Nandi Hills sunrise, back for breakfast at MTR, Bangalore Palace, Commercial Street or Brigade Road shopping, evening at Phoenix Mall or UB City.
-Try different cafes for coffee - Third Wave, Blue Tokai.
+Inside the city for two days.
+Day 1: Lalbagh and the Bull Temple in the morning, lunch at a South Indian spot, Cubbon Park and Vidhana Soudha in the afternoon, a brewery crawl in Indiranagar in the evening (Toit, Arbor, Windmills).
+Day 2: early Nandi Hills, breakfast at MTR on the way back, Bangalore Palace, shopping at Commercial Street or Brigade Road, evening at Phoenix Mall or UB City.
+Try a few cafes for coffee, Third Wave or Blue Tokai.
 Hit VV Puram or Gandhi Bazaar for street food.
-That covers the main stuff without feeling rushed.
+Covers the main stuff without rushing.

 Where can I go at night in Bangalore?

-Bangalore's nightlife is solid.
-MG Road and Brigade Road are lit up and active.
-Pubs and microbreweries in Indiranagar - Toit, Byg Brewski stay open till 11 PM.
-Koramangala has tons of late-night cafes.
-Church Street for pubs.
+The city has a decent nightlife.
+MG Road and Brigade Road are lit and active.
+Indiranagar's pubs and microbreweries (Toit, Byg Brewski) run until about 11 PM.
+Koramangala has late-night cafes.
+Church Street is dense with pubs.
 UB City for upscale lounges.
-Phoenix Marketcity or Orion Mall if you want shopping/movies.
-Late-night drives to Nandi Hills (if you're leaving at 3-4 AM for sunrise).
-VV Puram Food Street is good till 10 PM.
-Clubs at Indranagar, Koramangala, MG Road area.
-Just note most places close by 11 PM due to regulations, but there's plenty happening till then.
+Phoenix Marketcity or Orion Mall for late shopping and films.
+A 3 or 4 AM drive to Nandi Hills for sunrise is its own kind of night out.
+VV Puram Food Street runs till about 10 PM.
+Clubs cluster around Indiranagar, Koramangala, and MG Road.
+Most places close by 11 due to regulations, but there's plenty before that.

 Is Bangalore good for tourists?

-Honestly?
-Bangalore's better for living than touring.
-It's not loaded with monuments like Delhi or Jaipur.
-What it offers is great weather, amazing food scene, cafe culture, pub culture, and proximity to tons of weekend getaway spots.
-If you want typical tourist stuff, 2 days is enough for Bangalore itself.
-But if you appreciate good coffee, craft beer, South Indian food, and want a base to explore Karnataka (Coorg, Mysore, Hampi are all nearby), then yes, Bangalore's perfect.
-It's more of a vibe city than a sightseeing city.
-Come here to experience how young urban India lives, not to tick off monuments.
+It's better for living than for tourism, to be straight about it.
+Bangalore doesn't have the monument density of Delhi or Jaipur.
+What it has is good weather, an excellent food scene, deep cafe and pub culture, and a lot of weekend trips within range.
+Two days is enough for the city itself.
+But if you enjoy good coffee, craft beer, South Indian food, and want a base to explore Karnataka (Coorg, Mysore, Hampi all nearby), it's a strong pick.
+It's more of a feel than a checklist.
+Come to see how young urban India actually lives, not to count monuments.

 Explore More Destinations